go-outside-labs/blockchain-science-py/magick-py/README.md

 <br>
 <br>

-* **Ongoing library for PIR and LWE experiments in Python.
-To learn more, check the [Mirror write-up about this project](https://mirror.xyz/steinkirch.eth/4G5bsqUkjLxhQ0M9so3f25o4cABwN--tC40N3jkReug).**
+* **cli for single server PIR and LWE experiments in python, based on [*"simple and fast single-server private information retrieval"*,  by a. henzinger et al.](https://eprint.iacr.org/2022/949.pdf)**
-* **This work is based on [*"Simple and Fast Single-Server Private Information Retrieval"*,  by A. Henzinger et al.](https://eprint.iacr.org/2022/949.pdf)**
+* **to learn more, check my [mirror write-up about this project](https://mirror.xyz/steinkirch.eth/4G5bsqUkjLxhQ0M9so3f25o4cABwN--tC40N3jkReug).**

 <br>